 Amiga 500 Plus (1992)

-The Commodore Amiga 500 Plus launched officially in 1992 as a minor revision to the existing A500.
-Primarily redesigned for cost savings in the production.
+The Commodore Amiga 500 Plus was launched officially in 1992 as a minor revision to the existing A500.
+Primarily redesigned for cost savings in production.

-Commodore by this time was on the path towards making bad decision after bad decision.
+Commodore by this time was on the path towards making many bad decisions.
 Not long after the release of the A500+, the Amiga 600 launched in March 1992 making the A500 Plus the shortest-lived Amiga.
-This was a terrible timing since the Amiga 600 essentially replaced the now cost reduced and more profitable A500+.
+This was terrible timing since the Amiga 600 essentially replaced the now cost-reduced and more profitable A500+.

 Amiga 600 (1992)